-Paris Ag Teacher wins Teacher of the Year Award
+Paris ag teacher wins Teacher of the Year Award

-PARIS, Mo — Josh Bondy, Agricultural Teacher at Paris High School was recently awarded the Outstanding Rural Teacher of 2021 from the Missouri Association of Rural Education (MAREC).
+PARIS, Mo — Josh Bondy, agricultural teacher at Paris High School, was recently awarded the Outstanding Rural Teacher of 2021 from the Missouri Association of Rural Education.

 Bondy had no idea that he had been nominated for the honor.
-So, when Dr. Aaron Vitt, Superintendent of Paris RII Schools, looked at him from behind his desk and congratulated him on winning the teacher of the year award, Bondy said he never saw it coming.
+When Paris R-II District Superintendent Aaron Vitt, looked at him from behind his desk and congratulated him on winning the teacher of the year award, Bondy said he never saw it coming.

 “I mean, we talk all of the time, but this was a little different.
 He pulled me into his office and closed the door and told me to have a seat,” Body said.
 “I was like, ‘Oh no. What did I do?’”

-What Bondy did, and continues to do daily, is teach with a commitment and passion that bubbles over into the lives of his family, his students and thus into the Paris community.
+What Bondy did, and continues to do daily, is teach with a commitment and passion that bubbles over into the lives of all those around him.

-Vitt believes that Bondy embodies the characteristics of everything a rural teacher should be.
-“When I think of rural education, there are qualities and characteristics that are essential to rural America: a sense of community, teamwork, grit, caring, creativity, and resourcefulness.”
+“Our school district is the heart of the Paris community.
+Our heart beats strong thanks to students, teachers, parents and citizens of our town.
+One common thread that brings them all together is Josh Bondy,” Vitt said.
+“Students in Mr. Bondy’s class learn the importance of service without even realizing it.”

-He is now in his 15th year at Paris High School and also serves as the local FFA Chapter Advisor and Trap Shooting Team Coach/Sponsor.
+He is now in his 15th year at Paris High School and also serves as the local FFA chapter adviser and trap shooting team coach and sponsor.
 To Bondy, his job isn’t a daily grind, it’s his way of life.

-During his time at Paris High, Bondy married his wife Lauren, and in the nine years since, they have welcomed three daughters, 8-year old Adeline, 5-year old Harper, and 8-month old Blaire.

-Bondy doesn’t keep his family and his work separate, instead he connects them in a way that builds lasting bonds with students and creates lasting memories for his family.
-Bondy said that the Paris Ag building is a second home to his kids and his students are a second family to them.

-Bondy also believes his students get a more three dimensional view of him when they get to see him as both as both teacher and with his family.

-Because he allows students to see his heart and passion, Bondy doesn’t just go to work, he lives his work out daily through an out-of-the-box kind of teaching that brings creativity and community service together.
+Bondy lives his work out daily through an out-of-the-box kind of teaching that brings creativity and community service together.
 He believes that daily investment in the program is what makes it stand out.

+From watering student’s plants on a Sunday to fixing the greenhouse on Christmas, Bondy connects with the program every day.
+During the 2020 COVID shutdown, Bondy continued to come in to the office daily.

-“If you have an animal then you have to feed and water it everyday, and that’s what I do with this program to keep it going,” he said.
-“To get a program to where this one is, you have to feed it every single day.
-Christmas Eve and Christmas Day, I still come in and water the students’ plants in the greenhouse.”
+“If you have an animal then you have to feed and water it everyday so that it’s healthy, and that’s what I do with this program to keep it going,” he said.
+“To get a program to where this one is, you have to feed it every single day.”

-On a press release issued by MARE, parents weighed in with their appreciation of Bondy’s commitment to their kids and the program.
+In a press release from MARE, parents weighed in with their appreciation of Bondy’s commitment to their kids and the program.

 Parents, Jamie and Marie Ebbesmeyer wrote, “Henry Adams said, a teacher affects eternity: he can never tell where his influence stops.
 This statement is indicative of Mr. Josh Bondy.
 He is a win-win for our students, staff, district, and the entire Paris community.”